 Legal Alternatives to Illegal Downloading

-CWC's Policy can be found in the Student Handbook under the Student Discplinary Code, section Prohibited Conduct, Section C, 18, b. which states "Unauthorized transfer of a file".
+CWC's Policy can be found in the Student Handbook under the Student Disciplinary Code, section Prohibited Conduct, Section C, 18, b. which states "Unauthorized transfer of a file".

-The following sanctions may be imposed upon any student found to have violated the Student Discplinary Code.
+The following sanctions may be imposed upon any student found to have violated the Student Disciplinary Code.